Project Management is far from an exact science. What is effective in one organization certainly can rarely be strictly duplicated in another.

 With BrightWork, the templates you use to create your project sites exist as actual sites, unlike with out-of-the-box SharePoint where they just exist as files in a library.
 This means you can inspect the template before you use it to make sure it fits your needs.

 Many project managers start using a SharePoint site they created themselves or a pre-built site like the BrightWork Free Template.
-The BrightWork Free Template takes existing, out-of-the-box SharePoint features, creating a fully functioning project site.
+The BrightWork Free Template extends out-of-the-box SharePoint features, creating a fully functioning project site.

 Once you are comfortable managing individual projects, you or your stakeholders are eventually going to need broader, cross-project visibility.

-Portfolio Reporting allows you to report on key items (e.g status, issues, risks milestones etc.) from multiple projects.
-This roll-up data includes multiple collections of reporting dashboards (Projects, My Work, Work, Issues and Resourcing).
+The Portfolio Reporting Template allows you to report on key items (e.g status, issues, risks milestones etc.) from multiple projects from any hierarchy.

 Evolve Your Process